Draughtsboard shark

-The draughtsboard shark (Cephaloscyllium isabellum) is a species of catshark, and part of the family Scyliorhinidae, so named for its "checkerboard" color pattern of dark blotches.
+The draughtsboard shark (Cephaloscyllium isabellum) is a species of catshark, and part of the family Scyliorhinidae, so named for its "checkerboard" colour pattern of dark blotches.
 It is endemic to New Zealand, where it is also known as the carpet shark (which usually refers to the entire order Orectolobiformes).
 This shark typically reaches 1 m in length and has a thick body with a broad, flattened head and a capacious mouth.
 Its two dorsal fins are placed far back on the body, with the first much larger than the second.

 Occurring down to a depth of 673 m, the draughtsboard shark frequents rocky reefs during the day and sandy flats at night.
 Its diet consists of fishes and invertebrates.
 When threatened by a predator, it can take water or air into its body to inflate its body, which may be the cause of its unusual habit of barking like a dog.
 This species is oviparous, with females laying smooth, tendril-bearing egg capsules in pairs.
 Draughtsboard sharks are often taken as bycatch by commercial fisheries, but are probably hardy enough to survive the experience.
 The International Union for Conservation of Nature (IUCN) has listed this species under Least Concern.

 Taxonomy

 French naturalist Pierre Joseph Bonnaterre originally described the draughtsboard shark as Squalus isabella, in the 1788 ichthyology volume of the Tableau encyclopédique et méthodique des trois règnes de la nature.
 He based his account on "L'Isabelle", referred to by Pierre-Marie-Auguste Broussonet in a 1780 Histoire de l'Académie Royale des Sciences paper.
 The type specimen has since been lost.
 Later authors moved this species to the genus Cephaloscyllium.

 The draughtsboard shark closely resembles the blotchy swellshark (C. umbratile) and the Australian swellshark (C. laticeps), both of which have been suspected to be the same species as C. isabellum by different authors at various times.
-The draughtsboard shark differs from the Australian swellshark in coloration and the form of its egg capsules (smooth in C. isabellum and ridged in C. laticeps).
-It differs from the blotchy swellshark in coloration and morphometric measurements.
+The draughtsboard shark differs from the Australian swellshark in colouration and the form of its egg capsules (smooth in C. isabellum and ridged in C. laticeps).
+It differs from the blotchy swellshark in colouration and morphometric measurements.

 Distribution and habitat

-The draughtsboard shark is found only in the coastal waters around New Zealand, including the Snares, the Chatham Islands, and Stewart Island, where it is particularly common.
+The draughtsboard shark is found in the coastal waters around Tasmania, New Zealand, including the Snares, the Chatham Islands, and Stewart Island, where it is particularly common.
 It typically occurs at depths of 0 to 400 m on continental and insular shelves, though it has been recorded from as far down as 673 m.
-This shark is a bottom-dweller that favors rocky reefs and adjacent areas of soft substrate.
+This shark is a bottom-dweller that favours rocky reefs and adjacent areas of soft substrate.
 Adult males and females segregate from each other.